-FAQ's Commissioning a Mosaic for your wedding.
+FAQ's Commissioning an artwork for your wedding or event.
 Please read all carefully.
 Thank You.
 Ethics:

 1. How much does it cost?
 This is the obvious and first thing most need to know.
-The cost depends on the design, and labor involved, the size, etc. My mosaics start at $650.00 (additional is the cost of anelegant , suitable frame, (black shiny w/gold insert frame *or other.)
-You will be asked and informed about the costs of frames and other options) Most designs fit into this (booked 6 mos in advance) - $650 for labor. - but large or custom mosaics can cost more. depending on the design and labor involved and the frame needed to compliment the work.
+The cost depends on the design, and labor involved, the size, etc. 1001 crane artworks start at $650.00 for Book/Labor.
+The cost of an elegant, suitable frame, (black shiny w/gold insert frame *or other.) is a second payment.
+I will discuss frames and other options.
+Most designs fit into this (booked 6 mos in advance) - $650 for labor. - but large or custom works can cost more. depending on the design and labor involved and the frame needed to compliment the work.
 Other questions below will help explain the costs.
 So let's explore the questions of cost right up front.
 The costs for suitable frames for these works has increased.
-Frames must be "deeper" than frames for other artwork.
-There is the cost of the frame itself and the hour or more for the professional framer to do their work.
-Whenever possible I stay with the work and the framer!
-Read on.
-Frames for these pieces of 33" X 33" or 26" X 40" approximately will run about $375.00 - $450.00 to frame in a simple black frame with gold, silver or red, insert..

-Cost for labor as off January 2017 is now $650 reg, $750 more extensive design work, and $850 Rush.
-Origami Designs is now already booking for the 2016 -2017 calendar year.
-As of Jan 1, 2017, I am accepting bookings for weddings in APR 1st or after.
+Cost for labor for 2019 is $650 reg, $750 more extensive design work, and $850 Rush.
+Origami Designs is now already booking for the 2019 calendar year.
 A Booked commission due for delivery 4 months or earlier is considered RUSH.
-Please email if you need a mosaic to inquire about availability!
+Please email if you need an artwork Rush inquire about availability!

 Cost to ship is additional, but I keep that as low as possible!
 Please be aware that shipping ground UPS to Hawaii or Alaska is considerable higher. .
-Shipping to a US location might be $85 -$105 (regular ground shipping depending on finished size, and more for RUSH), the same item to HI or AK can be $250 to $300 for regular shipping.
-These items need to be shipped one month in advance of your due delivery date.
-The second pymt to frame will include that shipping in the total quote.
+Shipping to a US location mainland location (regular ground shipping ) depending on finished size, and more for RUSH), the same item to HI or AK can be $250 to $300 added for regular shipping.
+These items need to be shipped one month or less, in advance of your due delivery date.
+The second pymt to "frame/ship" will include that shipping in the total quote.
+Normally to US mainland West of Mississippi the frame/ ship total is $385.00 (that is frame & ship.
+To Hawaii, frame/ship is $425 to $585.00.

 2. Can I get it done cheaper somewhere else?
 People do ask.
 Yes I think you can, but my price is competitive with most reputable artists (for these works) charge the same or more, and I try to give my clients the best quality, keep the costs low, and keep it affordable.
 I am located on the mainland USA and shipping is less costly for those in the US proper.
 The cost of the artwork, includes the backing board or canvas, materials, glues, supplies, *designs work - whenever possible. material your cranes are mounted on, the final finished professional look of the framing and presentation.
 Many days and hours of labor in design work, crane placement, frame preparation, assembly, counting, even packaging for the finished mosaic, goes into this artwork.

 4. Does the cost include cranes or framing?
 There is the cost for labor and materials, designs work, etc. listed above under labor. .
 The cost of the frame is added to labor costs.
-In 2014 the cost to frame increased , unfortunately.
+When I moved from So CA to my new studio the cost to frame decresed but it the same custom framing!
 Shiny black lacquer look frames are more expensive and the gold insert adds to cost and labor.
 Frames with gold trim cost more.
 Silver frames cost more, and these frames in metal cost more.
-If you select a silver design on blue fabric and want a silver frame, I might quote a little higher for the finished mosaic.
-Most frames run from $200 to $275 depending on your indicated choice of simple elegant black, shiny black with gold, simple black with gold, or silver, with a gold or silver insert.
+If you select a silver design on blue fabric and want a silver frame, I might quote a little higher for the finished artwork.
+Most frames run from $250 to $300 depending on your indicated choice of simple elegant black, shiny black with gold, simple black with gold, or silver, with a gold or silver insert.

 5. What about the cranes?
 Do I fold them?
 Is it bad luck if others fold them?
 Where do I get the papers?
 What size papers do I use?
 What color papers do I fold?
 Can I have other colors?
 Do I have to use foil papers?
 It was tradition that a bride and the family of the bride and groom might fold the cranes, but anyone can fold your cranes.
 It is not bad luck if the bride does not fold them.